julianprester/website/src/links/chatbots-are-primed-to-warp-reality.md

   - links
 ---

 AI chatbots are being integrated everywhere and might be more persuasive than we realize.
-Research shows they can even implant false memories by mimicking human conversation techniques, making them powerful tools for manipulation, especially as they're increasingly used for information gathering.
+Research shows they can even implant false memories by mimicking human conversation techniques.